dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/memory-items.md

     1. The pilot will control the left elevator and the copilot will control the right
 3. Determine elevator without the jam and transfer control to that pilot
     1. Do not apply additional force to the jammed control
-    2. Do not use PIT TRIM BIAS
+    2. Do not use PIT TRIM BIAS switch
+        * Leave it centered

 ![Learjet 45 forward pedestal controls.](/img/learjet-45/forward-pedestal-controls.png){width=460}